nikdata/oura-hrv/README.md

 - **Oura Ring**: Uses **rMSSD** (Root Mean Square of Successive Differences) - optimized for sleep analysis
 - **Apple Watch**: Uses **SDNN** (Standard Deviation of NN intervals) - general purpose measurement
 - **Key Insight**: Oura's sleep-focused rMSSD provides more consistent and meaningful data for recovery tracking

+### RHR Measurement Methodology
+This automation captures **Resting Heart Rate (RHR)** exactly as Oura calculates it:

+- **Oura's Method**: Uses the **lowest heart rate value** recorded during sleep
+- **Timing**: Records the actual timestamp when this lowest value occurred (not midnight or wake-up time)
+- **Data Source**: Extracted from Oura's 5-minute heart rate intervals during sleep
+- **Multiple Occurrences**: If the same lowest value occurs multiple times, uses the last occurrence (representing sustained deep rest)

+> [!NOTE]
+> **Important Distinction**: While Oura's documentation mentions "10-minute sampling" for general heart rate monitoring, the RHR metric in the Oura app is actually the single lowest heart rate value from the night's sleep data.
+This automation replicates this exact methodology, providing the timestamp when your body reached its most rested state during sleep.

 > [!NOTE]
 > These are different mathematical approaches to HRV calculation.
 Oura values are typically higher and not directly comparable to Apple Watch readings.
 However, I think using Oura's consistent measurement over time provides superior insights into recovery patterns.